DJ Vadim: Career

 In 1994, Vadim founded his own independent record label, Jazz Fudge, but signed to Ninja Tune the following year, before his current label BBE, in 2007.
 Aside from DJing and producing, he has also worked as in A&R and promotion, as well as a radio presenter on the BBC's Around the World in Eight Relays programme.

 Throughout his career, he has worked with a variety of musicians, singers and groups, including DJ Krush, Stevie Wonder, The Roots, Prince, Public Enemy, Dilated Peoples, Kraftwerk, Sly and the family stone, Fat Freddys Drop, Super Furry Animals, and Paul Weller.
 He is also known for having worked with a number of unsigned artists who later went on to find commercial success.
+He is well known across the UK Hip Hop community, having worked with artists all over the UK, such as Skinnyman, Eastborn, Killa Kela and many others.

 In addition to his regular album releases, he has also recorded under the names "Andre Gurov" and "Little Aida" and has appeared as a member of the various artists project The Isolationist.
 He is also the DJ and producer for Spanish hip hop group 7 Notas 7 Colores, and, in 2001, was nominated alongside them at the Latin Grammy Awards.

 His album, U.S.S.R.
-Life from the Other Side, featured Scratch Perverts, Iriscience (from Dilated Peoples), Blade.
+Life from the Other Side, featured Scratch Perverts, Iriscience (from Dilated Peoples), and Blade.
 To promote the record, Vadim put together a live group - The Russian Percussion - consisting of Mr Thing (turntables), Killa Kela (beat box), Blu Rum 13 (MC), John Ellis (keyboards).
 The tour consisted of 200 live shows taking in twenty four countries throughout Europe and North America.

 He is the founder member of the hip-hop group One Self.
 Their album, Children of Possibility, was released on Ninja Tune Records in 2005.

 U Can't Lurn Imaginashun was his return on BBE records in May 2009 that featured the single "Soldier" by Big Red (MC).
 To promote the record, Vadim put a live group together consisting of Sabira Jade (singer), Ste Keyz (Keyboardist), Pugs Atomz (MC).
 They would later become a group called The Electric and put out an album called Life is Moving on Vadim's on imprint Organically Grown Sounds (OGS) in 2010.
 His album, Don't Be Scared (BBE, 2012) was praised for the "inventiveness of the beats" (incorporating dubstep, breaks, bhangra, Afrobeat and vintage house) by Q reviewer Paul McGee who rated it 4/5 and tagged "The One to Buy!"

 He has made many remixes from The Cure, Erykah Badu, Alice Russell, Paul Weller, Prince, and CL Smooth.

-On average he performs 170–180 shows a year and has played in over 63 countries.

 In 2020, Vadim was interviewed by the Data.Wave webzine.